-There are over 20 different registered student organizations at Fontbonne University.
+There are many registered student organizations at Fontbonne University.
 It is the mission of the clubs and organizations to provide the opportunity for leadership, diversity, and an avenue for programming activities and professional development.
 Fontbonne University reserves the right to register groups of Fontbonne students who wish to create formal organizations.